miyako/4d-plugin-extract/README.md

 - `1` second * `1` million = `11.57` days
 - `0.1` seconds * `1` million = `1.15` days
 - `0.05` seconds * `1` million = `13.89` hours

+Even though the model supports up to `32768` tokens, the requires time increases quadratically.
+The time to process `4000` tokens is much more than `4*1000` tokens.

 ## Example

 ```4d